 - (7) Water Supply (WTR): The Corps has authority for water supply in connection with construction, operation and modification of Federal navigation, flood risk management, and multipurpose projects.
 Management of the Nation's water supply is critical to limiting water shortages and lessening the impact of droughts. - f.
-Work Package: A work package represents increment of work that can be considered for inclusion in the Budget or Work Plan or for funding with supplemental appropriations.
-All the work in a work package must share the same appropriation, business line, program code, and Engineer Reporting Organization Code (EROC).
-Each work package must be neither too granular nor too aggregated.
-On one hand, it must provide a useful increment of work that can be executed without any other work package being funded (other than predecessors, such as a P&S work package before a contract work package).
-On the other hand, it must be at a sufficient level of granularity that the owning EROC can live with a decision to fund the work package in its entirety or not fund it at all.
-Work packages will not be partially funded for budget development, work plan or supplemental allocations.
-Each work package will have a unique, automatically generated work package identifier.
-A work package may be One-Time, Periodic, or Annual, and may have work package capability in more than one FY.
+Work Package: A work package represents increment of work that can be considered for inclusion in the Budget or BY-1 Allocation Strategy or for funding with supplemental appropriations.
+All the work in a work package must share the same appropriation, (Program Activity), business line, (including joint use), program code, and Engineer Reporting Organization Code (EROC).
 Details for work package development for each business line are in the Program Development Manual.